emqx/emqx-docs/en_US/network/psk-authentication.md

    ::: tip

-   The secret value can be any string.
-   But its length must match with the chosen cipher, for example, if the ciper is `TLS_PSK_WITH_AES_128_CBC_SHA`, the secret must be 128 bits.
+   The secret value can be any string, but its length must correspond to the selected cipher.
+For example, if the cipher is TLS_PSK_WITH_AES_128_CBC_SHA, the secret must be 128 bits long.

    :::